Dr. Pruitt in Kentucky adopts TV Frasier's, "I'm Listening."

 4. Even though "inclusion" is important in the classroom, we must devise a fairer way of assessing tests and labeling test outcomes that includes recognition of student challenges.
 Ie., Is it fair to compare two students the same who run in a race and one student has two legs and another has one?
 I know it is not easy, as we want fair methods that include everyone and allow them all to feel a sense of pride for their individual situations and results.
 (We must also ensure that funding is available to execute mandatory 504 Plans under Section 504 of the Rehabilitation Act of 1973; Individualized Education Plans (IEPs) under Individuals with Disabilities Education Act (IDEA) - which requires states to provide a “free appropriate public education” to all students with disabilities and IEPs for specific kinds of disabilities; other requirements under IDEA; as well as ample funding for gifted education.)
 This can also help to ensure that all students are successful and we can celebrate all students inclusively!

-I am grateful our new state education commissioner is taking time to visit different area and not only talk to various constituents but "to listen."
+I am grateful our new state education commissioner is taking time to visit different areas and not only to talk to various constituents but "to listen."
 I was very inspired by the comments by the elementary and high school students, teachers, administrators and community partners who shared good ideas for making our schools better for our children.
 As our Russell Independent Schools Superintendent, Sean Horne, states, "It's about kids."

 I look forward to seeing our input become a part of the new accountability system and providing feedback on it in November.
 (See timeline below.)
 I believe this process shows it to be a "grassroots" framework as opposed to the appearance of a "top-down" mandate.
 It would be even more awesome to have a seat at the table as a stakeholder in the process of making our children, schools and communities more successful and accountable.
 I love advocating for children and I too enjoy watching Frasier.
 You see, "I'm listening" also.